MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ## Compatible dependency versions

-Refer to [Maven Central](https://mvnrepository.com/artifact/com.azure/azure-core) for details on `azure-core` specific dependencies and their versions.
+Refer to [Maven](https://search.maven.org/artifact/com.azure/azure-core/) for details on `azure-core` specific dependencies and their versions.
 Here are some general considerations:

 | Dependency | Supported versions |
 | ---------- | ------------------ |